Fines and Fees Reporting Act

 Most municipalities allow law or code enforcement officers to cite residents for violations that may result in fines.
 Unfortunately, some use this power to generate revenue rather than solely to protect public safety and property.
 Frequently, this burden falls unequally on lower-income residents.

 “Taxation by citation” threatens trust in local governments, which can have disastrous consequences.
 Following the 2014 death of Michael Brown in Ferguson, Missouri, the U.S. Department of Justice found the city targeted minorities to raise revenue.
-This led to general “distrust and resentment” of government that ultimately led to the unrest that caused personal injuries and $5 million in property damage.
+This led to general “distrust and resentment” of government that ultimately led to the unrest that caused personal injuries and almost $5 million in property damage.

 What can state legislators do?